The Read Up! Programme

 Remedial Reading / Oral Enrichment Programme

 There are small pockets of parent volunteers who conduct weekly remedial reading classes to encourage reluctant readers across the lower primary levels to make a first step into books.
 This is over and above the support given by the school.
-Additionally, at the P6 level, we have a 10-week preparatory programme for the PSLE EL Oral for pupils who are weaker in their oral communication skills.
-The sessions are spread over 2 Terms (Term 2 & Term 3) leading up to the PSLE Oral.
+Additionally, at the P6 level, we have a preparatory programme for the PSLE EL Oral for pupils who are weaker in their oral communication skills.
+The sessions are spread over 3 Terms leading up to the PSLE Oral.
 On average, both parent volunteers and teachers function as trainers and support about 20 pupils in total each year.
 Besides working on reading and conversational skills, parent volunteers and teachers also expose pupils to library books.